The Biblical Background to the kneeling prayer which is prayed today on the Feast of Pentecost

 June 8, 2014

-Every year on the Feast of the Pentecost, the Coptic Orthodox Church practices “Salaat el Sagda,” or, the “Kneeling Prayer,” in the evening.
-This important prayer has a deep meaning, as it explains for us the important role of the descent of the Holy Spirit in our salvation and life as a church.
+Every year on the Feast of Pentecost, the Coptic Orthodox Church practices “Salaat el Sagda,” or the “Kneeling Prayer,” in the evening.
+This important prayer has a deep meaning, as it explains the significant role of the descent of the Holy Spirit in our salvation and life as a church.

-“In the Old Testament Pentecost was the feast which occurred fifty days after Passover.
-As the Passover feast celebrated the exodus of the Israelites from the slavery of Egypt, so Pentecost celebrated God’s gift of the ten commandments to Moses on Mount Sinai.
+“In the Old Testament, Pentecost was the feast which occurred fifty days after Passover.
+As the Passover feast celebrated the exodus of the Israelites from the slavery of Egypt, Pentecost celebrated God’s gift of the Ten Commandments to Moses on Mount Sinai.
 In the new covenant of the Messiah, the Passover event takes on its new meaning as the celebration of Christ’s death and resurrection, the “exodus” of men from this sinful world to the Kingdom of God.
-And in the New Testament as well, the Pentecostal feast is fulfilled and made new by the coming of the “new law,” the descent of the Holy Spirit upon the disciples of Christ.
+And in the New Testament as well, the Pentecostal feast is fulfilled and made new by the coming of the “new law,” the descent of the Holy Spirit upon the disciples of Christ.”

-In order to understand the significance of this prayer, let us study part of the history of the people of God, especially during the period of Passover, which is truly said by the blessed St. Paul “For Christ, our paschal lamb, has been sacrificed.”
-The day of Pentecost is the feast of harvest “Shavuot” which makes “the conclusion of Passover.”
-“Since the great exodus from Egypt was intended to lead to the revelation of Sinai.”
-Similarly, Christ our Passover led us to His Holy Spirit who descended to dwell in us, rather than to give us His commandments written on two tablets.
-So if the “goal of Passover is the giving of the Torah to the Jewish people,” We find the goal of resurrection is the renewal of man’s soul, body and spirit.
+In order to understand the significance of this prayer, let us study part of the history of the people of God, especially during the period of Passover, which is truly said by the blessed St. Paul, “For Christ, our paschal lamb, has been sacrificed.”
+The day of Pentecost is the feast of harvest, “Shavuot,” which marks “the conclusion of Passover.”
+“Since the great exodus from Egypt was intended to lead to the revelation at Sinai.”
+Similarly, Christ, our Passover, led us to His Holy Spirit who descended to dwell in us, rather than to give us His commandments written on two tablets.
+So, if the “goal of Passover is the giving of the Torah to the Jewish people,” we find the goal of resurrection is the renewal of man’s soul, body, and spirit.
 “For if the sprinkling of defiled persons with the blood of goats and bulls and with the ashes of a heifer sanctifies for the purification of the flesh, how much more shall the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purify your conscience from dead works to serve the living God?”
 (Heb.
-9:13, 14).
-This purification is given not only to the Jews, but rather to those “who were born, not of blood nor of the will of the flesh nor of the will of man, but of God” (John 1:13).
-God who took Israel out of Egypt to make His own clean as let to the Gentiles, now also we “Put off your old nature which belongs to your former manner of life and is corrupt through deceitful lusts, and be renewed in the spirit of your minds, and put on the new nature, created after the likeness of God in true righteousness and holiness” (Eph 4:22-24).
+9:13-14).
+This purification is given not only to the Jews but to those “who were born, not of blood nor of the will of the flesh nor of the will of man, but of God” (John 1:13).
+God who took Israel out of Egypt to make His own clean also led the Gentiles.
+Now, we “put off your old nature which belongs to your former manner of life and is corrupt through deceitful lusts, and be renewed in the spirit of your minds, and put on the new nature, created after the likeness of God in true righteousness and holiness” (Eph 4:22-24).

-The following stops along the Exodus of the Israelites illuminate how we are also saved by Christ, the Paschal lamb, through baptism and receiving the Holy Spirit.
+The following stops along the exodus of the Israelites illuminate how we are also saved by Christ, the Paschal lamb, through baptism and receiving the Holy Spirit.
+The

-1. The first born of Israelites were passed over by the angel when the angel saw the blood on the top, right and left, so also with Christ, “He is the head of the body, the church; he is the beginning, the first-born from the dead, that in everything he might be pre-eminent” (Col. 1:18), so death passed over us, as by His death He abolished death.
+1. The firstborn of Israelites were passed over by the angel when the angel saw the blood on the top, right, and left, so also with Christ, “He is the head of the body, the church; he is the beginning, the first-born from the dead, that in everything he might be pre-eminent” (Col. 1:18).
+Thus, death passed over us, as by His death He abolished death.

-2. During the weeks of the Pentecost, we read the Sunday Gospels from St. John, second Sunday (Jn 6:35-45) where we see Christ as the Bread of Life which came down from heaven, solving for us the problem that the Israelites encountered after their Exodus in which Moses the blessed asked God who sent to them the Manna from Heaven (Ex.
+2. During the weeks of Pentecost, we read the Sunday Gospels from St. John.
+On the second Sunday (Jn 6:35-45), we see Christ as the Bread of Life which came down from heaven, solving for us the problem that the Israelites encountered after their exodus when Moses, the blessed, asked God who sent them the Manna from Heaven (Ex.
 16).
-The Third Sunday (Jn.
-4:1-42) brings us Christ as the Living Water, solving for us the issue of the lacking of water when the Israelites settled at Rephidim, where Moses hit the rock and it bring forth water as we read in Ex.17:1-7.
+The third Sunday (Jn.
+4:1-42) brings us Christ as the Living Water, solving for us the issue of the lack of water when the Israelites settled at Rephidim, where Moses hit the rock and it brought forth water as we read in Ex.
+17:1-7.
 The fourth Sunday (Jn.
-12:35-50) presents for us Christ as the Light of the world, instead of being only the pillar of fire to lead the Jews as we read in Ex.
+12:35-50) presents Christ as the Light of the world, instead of being only the pillar of fire to lead the Jews as we read in Ex.
 13:21-22.

-3. Moses was raised to the mountain in order to receive the Law written in the stones, our Lord raised from the dead in order to send to us the Holy Spirit, the Paraclete.
+3. Moses was raised to the mountain to receive the Law written on stones; our Lord rose from the dead to send us the Holy Spirit, the Paraclete.
 In Ex.
-19:10-11, God commanded Moses: “And the LORD said to Moses, "Go to the people and consecrate them today and tomorrow, and let them wash their garments, and be ready by the third day; for on the third day the LORD will come down upon Mount Sinai in the sight of all the people.”
-The three days we saw in the Resurrection of our Lord, when He raised our nature to be a dwelling place for the Holy Spirit (2 Cor.
-3:3; Hebrews 8:10), reminding us that the tomb where the death should exist by its stench smell, became a place of the new heavenly nature given to the believers.
+19:10-11, God commanded Moses: “And the LORD said to Moses, 'Go to the people and consecrate them today and tomorrow, and let them wash their garments, and be ready by the third day; for on the third day the LORD will come down upon Mount Sinai in the sight of all the people.'”
+The three days are reflected in the Resurrection of our Lord, when He raised our nature to be a dwelling place for the Holy Spirit (2 Cor.
+3:3; Hebrews 8:10), reminding us that the tomb where death should exist by its stench became a place of the new heavenly nature given to the believers.

-4. When the Lord dwelt in the mount of Sinai as we read in Ex.
-19: 16 “On the morning of the third day there were thunders and lightnings, and a thick cloud upon the mountain, and a very loud trumpet blast, so that all the people who were in the camp trembled.”
-We find the same incidents in the Upper Room, where “Suddenly a sound came from heaven like the rush of a mighty wind, and it filled all the house where they were sitting.
+4. When the Lord dwelt on Mount Sinai, as we read in Ex.
+19:16, “On the morning of the third day there were thunders and lightnings, and a thick cloud upon the mountain, and a very loud trumpet blast, so that all the people who were in the camp trembled,” we find the same incidents in the Upper Room, where “suddenly a sound came from heaven like the rush of a mighty wind, and it filled all the house where they were sitting.
 And there appeared to them tongues as of fire, distributed and resting on each one of them.
-And they were all filled with the Holy Spirit and began to speak in other tongues, as the Spirit gave them utterance“ (Acts 2: 2-4).
-Also in the kneeling prayer, we use the incense a lot to see this scene.
+And they were all filled with the Holy Spirit and began to speak in other tongues, as the Spirit gave them utterance” (Acts 2:2-4).
+Also in the kneeling prayer, we use incense a lot to visualize this scene.

 After The Exodus

-In the day of The Pentecost as the Harvest day as the resurrection of the firstfruit brought any fruits not only from the Jews but from the Gentiles, God added a lot of harvest, but this time from men rather than from seeds, “So those who received his word were baptized, and there were added that day about three thousand souls.”
-Acts 2:41
+On the day of Pentecost, as the harvest day, the resurrection of the first fruit brought many fruits not only from the Jews but also from the Gentiles.
+God added a significant harvest, but this time from men rather than from seeds: “So those who received his word were baptized, and there were added that day about three thousand souls” (Acts 2:41).

-1. In the Pentecost God married to His people (Rev. 21:2,9) and (Rev. 19:9) through sending the Holy Spirit to their hearts, it is the day of the covenant (Acts 2:1-42).
-In the Talmud, Shavuot is referred to as the “marriage day” between God and the Jewish people, between heaven and earth (Passover is considered the time of Israel's “betrothal””
+1. In the Pentecost During Pentecost, God wedded His people (Rev. 21:2,9; Rev. 19:9) by sending the Holy Spirit into their hearts.
+This event is regarded as the day of the covenant (Acts 2:1-42).
+In the Talmud, Shavuot is referred to as the “marriage day” between God and the Jewish people, symbolizing the union between heaven and earth.
+Passover is considered the time of Israel's “betrothal.”

-2. Remembering the dead in the prayer of the kneeling to remind us that our God “he is not God of the dead, but of the living; for all live to him."
-Luke 20:38 .
-The Holy spirit who guided those who have fallen asleep still working in us. also it is the custom of Egyptians to remember their dead during the feasts days.
+2. Remembering the dead in the prayer of kneeling reminds us that our God "is not God of the dead, but of the living; for all live to him" (Luke 20:38).
+The Holy Spirit, who guided those who have fallen asleep, continues to work in us.
+Additionally, it is customary for Egyptians to remember their dead during feast days.

-From all above, we conclude that the kneeling prayer is the reminder of the Holy Spirit who married us to God through the shedding of the Blood of our Lord jesus Christ who is the first fruit of those who have fallen asleep.
-The church is not celebrating a historical event that happened when the Holy Spirit descended on the disciples, but rather celebrates the baptism of the believers and the covenant which is written in their hearts.
+From all the above, we conclude that the kneeling prayer serves as a reminder of the Holy Spirit, who united us with God through the shedding of the blood of our Lord Jesus Christ, the first fruit of those who have fallen asleep.
+The church is not merely celebrating a historical event that occurred when the Holy Spirit descended on the disciples but is also celebrating the baptism of believers and the covenant written in their hearts.
 It is a reminder of the aim of our Christian life.

 Comments